← All workflows

 • SOC/SIEM Logs

-Security operations center logs, SIEM alerts, and detection records related to the breach
+Security operations center logs, SIEM alerts, and system event records related to the incident

 .pdf, .docx, .txt, .csv